-- Industry Training Organizations Responsibilities on the part of sector-specific ITOs include proposing and maintaining program standards, participating in the ITA's training-delivery processes, and providing services to industry and training participants.
-Accountability is provided through annual service plans and an ongoing reporting process, built around targets aligned with those in this service plan. - Training Providers Various public and private training institutions, together with partners in the K-12 school system, provide the technicaltraining component of programs leading to ITA credentials.
+- Industry Training Organizations (ITOs) are independent, not-for-profit legal entities that work with and on behalf of industry to improve and expand training in specific sectors.
+They provide standards coordination and related services to ITA for sector-specific industry training programs.
+Accountability is provided through ITO-specific partnership agreements. - 2.
+Training Providers Various public and private training institutions, together with partners in the K-12 school system, provide the technical training component of programs leading to ITA credentials.
 Accountability is provided through institution-specific contracts and training purchase plans, which are developed in consultation with relevant ITOs and are consistent with system-wide program priorities.